grauds/clematis.doc/docs/clematis-explained/code-standards.md

  npm install vite-plugin-eslint2 --save-dev
 ````

-Then plugin should go to Vite configuration file:
+Then the plugin should go to a Vite configuration file:

 ````typescript title="vite.config.js"
 /** @type {import('vite').UserConfig} */